Domaine de Beaurenard - Châteauneuf-du-Pape Boisrenard blanc 2020

 Wine rated (2022 guide) 93/100

-Rated estate (2021 guide) 1*Star (Up-and-coming stars or quality winemakers producing good wines; you won't be disappointed when tasting the wines from these estates)
+Rated estate (2021 guide) 1*Star (Up-and-coming stars or quality winemakers producing wines of a high standard—you won’t be disappointed when tasting the wines from these estates)

-About wine:
+About the wine:

 About the estate:

-You have to have tasted the old Châteauneuf-du-Pape wines from the 1950s and 1960s produced by the Beaurenard estate to understand both the potential and the evolution of this iconic estate's production.
-Without denying their heritage, the Coulon brothers have moved towards a more modern style.
-The reds have become dark and dense, with a certain quest for power and even a touch of austerity.
-In both colors, the wines are marked by a pronounced woodiness, particularly Boisrenard.
-In recent vintages, their wines seem to have found a better balance: they are more dynamic and lively.
-Better absorbing their aging, they more accurately reflect promising fruit from a young age and a beautiful energy drawn from the soil, which will accompany them over time.
+You have to have tasted the old Châteauneuf-du-Pape wines from the 1950s and 1960s produced by Domaine Beaurenard to fully appreciate both the potential and the evolution of this iconic estate’s production.
+Without turning their backs on their heritage, the Coulon brothers have moved toward a more modern approach.
+The reds have become dark and dense, with a certain pursuit of power, even a touch of austerity.
+In both reds and whites, the aging is marked by pronounced oak, particularly in the Boisrenard.
+Over the past few vintages, their wines seem to have found better balance: they are more dynamic and lively.
+Better absorbing their aging, they more accurately express promising fruit from a young age and a beautiful energy drawn from the soil, which will accompany them over time.

 Wine Spectator